LegendApp/presentation-local-first/slides/slides.md

 Then that child is two-way bound into the users$ object.

 This works well because computeds are lazy.
-So it creates new virtual proxies for each child dynamically as we use them.
+So it creates new virtual proxies for each child dynamically as we access them.
 And that laziness allows something interesting...
 -->

 ---